 A detailed examination is required to find the affected structures and to identify predisposing, initiating and perpetuating factors.
 It is important to related pain and dysfunction to muscle, joint or both.
 Accurate diagnosis is the key to management.

 - Awareness of damaging habits

 - Self-care therapies – soft diet, moist heat, massage & stretches

 - protecting your teeth

-The longer the pain and dysfunction remains, more challenging and time required to manage the conditions.
-It is important seek care at the earliest.
+The longer the pain and dysfunction remain, the more challenging and time required to manage the conditions.
+It is important to seek care at the earliest.